 - 1/2 cup cooked sweet potatoes inside only with skin removed (about 1 medium)

 - 1 cup gluten-free flour plus more for rolling out the dough

 - 1 teaspoon baking powder

-- Rinse and poke a hole in the sweet potato.
+- To microwave: Rinse and poke a hole in the sweet potato.
 Microwave for about 5 minutes or until cooked through and soft.
 Let cool slightly then push out the inside of potato.To bake in the oven: Rinse and poke a hole in the sweet potato.
 Wrap in aluminum foil and bake for about 30-45 minutes or until soft.
 Remove from oven and let cool slightly.
-Push out inside of potato into a blender and do not include the skin.
-Add maple syrup and coconut oil.
-Blend until smooth.
+Push out inside of potato.

 - Place the sticky dough on a floured piece of parchment paper and top with about 1 tablespoon of flour.
-Roll or pat down the dough out on a floured work surface to a ⅓-inch thickness.
-Cut the dough into rounds using a biscuit cookie cutter about 2x2 inch round.
+Roll or pat down the dough out on a floured work surface to a 1/2-inch thickness.
+Cut the dough into rounds using a biscuit cookie cutter about 2 x 2 1/2-inch round.
 Place the biscuits on an parchment paper lined baking sheet.
 Baste the tops with water to blend in the flour on top.
-Bake the biscuits on the middle rack of the oven for 6 minutes and rotate the pan.
-Bake another 6 minutes or until a brilliant golden orange and lightly browned on top.
+Bake the biscuits on the middle rack of the oven for 12-15 minutes until a brilliant golden orange and lightly browned on top.

-- Remove and transfer to a baking rack and let cool for 10 minutes.
+- Remove from the oven and transfer to a baking rack and let the biscuits cool for 10 minutes.